jfjensen/CarSim/README.md

 In order to keep the car on the road in the sharp turns the camera image needs to be shifted left or right.
 This is done according to a normal distribution.
 When the image is shifted, the steering angle is also adjusted to reflect the shift.

 In order to reduce the amount of zig-zag by the car in autonomous mode, the shift is only introduced when the steering angle is above 0.01.
-By doing this a bias is introduced towards driving straight. i.e. When the car is driving straight in the training data, the image is not shifted.
+By doing this the bias is still maintained towards driving straight. i.e. When the car is driving straight in the training data, the image is not shifted.

 In the images below, we can see the original on top.
 The middle image is shifted left and the bottom image is shifted right.